FetraRanaivoson/Unity-Tool-School-Projects/README.md

 ## Exo2

-You’ll start by editing this README file to learn how to edit a file in Bitbucket.

 1. Can select 2 colors in a custom window name ColorToolWindow
 2. First color is for painting and second color is for erasing
 3. The display is a n * m grid of colors